API Integration: A Practical Guide to Maximizing Business Efficiency

 You get an interface to develop your integration flow and decide what data you want to exchange and how you want to exchange it.

-3rd-party integration tools are in a different class than the methods above.
-They are the preferred and widely accepted approach to integrating APIs, as they eliminate the need to write code from scratch or constrain your integration options.
+Third-party integration tools are the preferred and widely accepted approach to integrating APIs, as they eliminate the need to write code from scratch or constrain your integration options.

 Integrating with 3rd-Party API Integration Solutions